 I could be here all day – but here are a few!

 - Stock those pantries early.
-Don’t leave the shopping until last thing or you’ll be standing in long queue.
+Don’t leave the shopping until last thing or you’ll be standing in long queues.

 - Visit the local farmers market for your fresh produce.
 The quality and flavours are wonderful.